bluedata-community/bluedata-demo-env-azure-terraform/README.md

 # How to setup BlueData demo environment on Azure with Terraform

-This aims to create a minimal demo environment in Microsoft Azure to run BlueData 4.0 installation.
+This aims to create a minimal demo environment in Microsoft Azure to run HPE Container Platform EPIC 5.0 installation.
+Please check bluedata4 branch for EPIC v4 installation.

 Taken from the work of https://github.com/bluedata-community/bluedata-demo-env-aws-terraform